 This week once again we saw a lot of news around crypto ETP launches, the Coinbase IPO and record inflows into the Toronto-based Purpose Bitcoin ETF.
 In global ETP flows, a trillion dollars in new cash has surged into exchange traded funds over the past 12 months and finally in Asia, Vanguard announced plans to delist all of its Hong Kong-listed ETFs.
-Read on for more top ETF highlights from this week.

 Fund Launches and Updates

 CoinShares has launched a ripple exchange traded product (ETP), its fourth physical crypto ETP this year.
 The CoinShares Physical XRP (XRPL) will list on the SIX Swiss Exchange with a total expense ratio (TER) of 1.50%.
 Link